sgpicone/vsc-journal/docs/guide.md

 Similarly, you can use `meh` for <span style="color: yellow">yellow</span> and `good` for <span style="color: green">green</span>.
 You can also use `mm` to <span style="color: purple">specify a color of your choice</span>.

+I also added a `prompt` snippet.
+Simply type `prompt` and press `ctrl+space` and it will add 3 question prompts to your journal entry and allow you to easily answer and `tab` through them.
+You can edit the questions or add new ones by modifying the [snippets.code-snippets](../.vscode/snippets.code-snippets) file!

+There's also a `time` snippet, which will insert a second-level heading with the current time.
+This way, if you're like me and like to do this, you can easily mark sections of your journal with the time at which you're updating it.

 These are just a few snippets I made that served a purpose for me, but feel free to play around and write your own!

 ### VS Code Extensions